-The State Board may request that the respondent party against whom the complaint is lodged to answer allegations in writing, produce relevant evidence, or appear in person before the State Board.
+The State Board may request that the respondent answer allegations in writing, produce relevant evidence, or appear in person before the State Board.
 11

-The State Board may subpoena any person, or the books, records, or other documents relevant to an inquirythe complaint investigation by the State Board 12 that are being held by any person and take sworn statements.
+The State Board may subpoena any person, books, records, or other documents relevant to the complaint investigation by the State Board12.